junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 But knowing what he knows now, there is no way he's just going to sit inside and do nothing.
 He could fight through Purgatory from one end to the other, certainly he can survive some snowstorm in Colorado.

 Dean steps into the blizzard, and starts walking toward the mountaintop, where the rumors point.
 The snowflakes are as sharp as angel blades, cutting him bloody, but there is no dripping blood.
 Even the sliced veins freeze shut the moment they're wounded.
-The pain is sharp in the first minute, but numbed quickly.
-He doesn't feel like walking in the icy water anymore, more like in boiling water.
+The pain is sharp in the first minute, but numbs quickly.
+He doesn't feel like walking in the icy water anymore, more like boiling water.
 The cold burns hot.
 He knows some temperature sensors in his body must have been failing.
 But he can't care about that right now.

 He can't see anything, there is nothing other than a whole complete blinding whiteness in every direction, with all kinds of different shades of pale.
 He pushes one step after another, but can't tell the difference between each step.
 He wonders if he's really moving uphill, or just repeating the same motion in the same place.